d-markey/squadron_builder/README.md

 # squadron_builder

 Dart code generator for Squadron workers.
-Implement your worker service and let squadron_builder bridge the gap with Web Workers and Isolates!
+Implement your worker service and let `squadron_builder` bridge the gap with Web Workers and Isolates!

 # Example

 The example computes Fibonacci numbers recursively, simply applying the definition of the Fibonacci sequence.
 It is very inefficient, but illustrates the effect of multithreading.

-The service implementation uses annotations from [squadron](https://pub.dev/packages/squadron):
+The service implementation uses [Squadron](https://pub.dev/packages/squadron) annotations to enable automatic code generation.

 ```dart
 import 'dart:async';